Posts

 View

 Lost in those thoughts, Sneha looked at Abir.
-Out of nowhere, he suddenly said- Don’t ever come here like this again!
-Something happened to Sneha in that moment, she couldn't explain even to herself.
-The words had barely registered when her hand moved and she slapped him, right there in the bar.
+Out of nowhere, he suddenly said, Don't ever come here like this again!
+Something happened to Sneha in that moment that she could not explain even to herself.
+The words had barely registered when her hand moved, and she slapped him, right there in the bar.
 His glasses fell and shattered on the floor.
 Abir sat completely still for a moment, stunned into silence.
 Sneha felt as if she had walked through hell in a trance.
 Coming to her senses, she knelt down, searching for Abir's glasses.
-He tried to stop her- It’s okay.
+He tried to stop her: “It's okay.
 Come on.
-Please, get up.
-But she panicked and picked up the broken glasses, apologized again and again, then after a pause. coldly asked Abir to leave that place.
+Please, get up.”
+But she panicked and picked up the broken glasses, apologized again and again, and then, after a pause, coldly asked Abir to leave that place.

 But without his glasses, how would he drive?
-That thought again panicked her and she called, Abir…how will you drive without glasses?
-I’m sorry!
+That thought again panicked her, and she called out, Abir… how will you drive without glasses?
+I'm sorry!
 I'm so sorry, baba!
-Your glasses…I'm...
-Abir turned back and said calmly, It’s okay.
-Don’t worry.
-I have a spare in the car.
+Your glasses… I'm...
+Abir turned back and said calmly, It's okay.
+Don't worry.
+I've a spare in the car.
 Go safely.
 Text me when you reach Dhaka.
-That night, Sneha didn’t return to Dhaka.
-Overwhelmed with humiliation, hurt feeling and pain, she left the bar and returned to her hotel room.
-She didn’t cancel the flight.
-Didn’t even inform the airline.
-Instead, she bought a ticket for the next morning from an agency downstairs of hotel and went back to her room.
-After had a few more pegs of whisky she lay down.
+That night, Sneha didn't return to Dhaka.
+Overwhelmed with humiliation, hurt, and pain, she left the bar and returned to her hotel room.
+She didn't cancel the flight.
+She didn't even inform the airline.
+Instead, she bought a ticket for the next morning from an agency downstairs from the hotel and went back to her room.
+After having a few more pegs of whiskey, she lay down.

-Landing in Dhaka, Sneha saw Abir’s text- I’m really sorry, Sneha.
+Landing in Dhaka, Sneha saw Abir’s text- I'm really sorry, Sneha.
 Have you landed?
 But the curse of that last day in Rajshahi never lifted.
 It only grew darker.
 At one point, their farewells became a source of trauma for both of them.
 Neither of them probably wanted it that way, but when do things ever turn out exactly as people want?
 Peace slowly turned into unrest.
-Joyful moments can’t be locked away forever.
+Joyful moments can't be locked away forever.
 If they could, people would open the box whenever needed and live on happiness alone.
-But time changes, and moments don’t stay the same.
-What was once joy becomes sorrow- through someone’s fault, or no one’s at all.
+But time changes, and moments do not stay the same.
+What was once joy becomes sorrow, through someone’s fault, or no one’s at all.

-Eyes closed, listening to the song, she found herself drifting back to that strange morning in Sylhet.
-After a whole night on a local bus, when she stepped off at Kadamtali, the last stop in the city, she barely had to think about where to go next.
-The moment her feet touched the ground, the CNG and Bangla Tesla drivers were calling out.
-From her face, they could easily tell she wasn’t Sylheti and new to the city.
+Eyes closed, listening to the song, she finds herself drifting back to that strange morning in Sylhet.
+After a whole night on a local bus, when she stepped off at Kadamtoli, the last stop in the city, she barely had to think about where to go next.
+The moment her feet touched the ground, the CNG and "Bangla Tesla" drivers were calling out.
+From her face, they could easily tell she was not Sylheti and was new to the city.
 The calls started the instant she stepped down- Apa, dargah jaibay, na Chandni Ghat?

-Through all the shouting, Sneha walked up to an older man with a hand pull-rickshaw and said- chacha, will you take me to Dargah Road?
-He didn’t answer with words, only with a smile.
+Through all the shouting, Sneha walked up to an older man with a rickshaw and said, Chacha, will you take me to Dargah Road?
+He didn't answer with words, only with a smile.
 His name was Omar Faruk.
-Sneha spent about three hours in Sylhet and all of it was in Omar Faruk chacha's rickshaw, wandering from place to place.
+Sneha spent about three hours in Sylhet, and all of it was in Omar Faruk chacha’s rickshaw, wandering from place to place.
 Her first stop after arriving was to see the famous Jalali pigeons.
+Early in the morning, she went to the dargah of Hazrat Shahjalal and sat quietly for a while beside the pond known for Giant Snakehead Fish, locally known as ‘Gojar Machh.’

-Early in the morning, Sneha went to the dargah of Hazrat Shahjalal (R) and sat quietly for a while beside the pond known for Giant Snakehead Fish, locally known as ‘Gajar Machh'.
 From early morning, devotees streamed in from everywhere, bringing vows and offerings.
 Sneha wondered, did she have any vow to make?
 After all, devotees pray to Allah through saints.
-But she thought, shouldn’t a believer connect directly with Allah?
+But she thought: Should a believer not connect directly with Allah?
 Why would anyone need a medium?
-Sneha thought for moment and felt- no, if you know how to call, no medium is needed.
+Sneha thought for a moment and felt: No, if you know how to call, no medium is needed.
 If you call sincerely, you find Allah’s answer yourself.
-Still, she entered the shrine, offered a respectful salam and left that place.
-Outside, she stood for some moment for watching the white pigeons fluttering in the air.
+Still, she entered the shrine, offered a respectful salam, and left that place.
+Outside, she stood for a few moments watching the white pigeons fluttering in the air.

 Leaving the Dargah, she took Omar Faruk’s rickshaw again and went to Chandni Ghat.
 Sitting on the steps by the Surma river, her heart suddenly grew calm.
-The gentle spring sun, the soft breeze and somewhere, the call of a cuckoo.
+The gentle spring sun, the soft breeze, and, somewhere, the call of a cuckoo.
 Listening intently, she felt detached from all worldly pain- lost deep inside, utterly alone, in profound solitude.

 Chasing the Dragon: Black Hole